 I hope you enjoyed my prior lesson on animals in Spanish.
 If you missed it you can check it out here!
 This next lesson is on Spanish numbers (los numeros).

-We began with a quick review of animals using the chart I created for Lesson #2 (you can find it here for free if you would like to use it).
+Firstly, we began with a quick review of animals using the chart I created for Lesson #2 (you can find it here for free if you would like to use it).
 We used the chart to help sing a song about animals.
 It was very simple, but the kids really enjoyed it.
 Using the tune of “The Farmer in the Dell” we sang about each of the animals, changing the animal after each verse.

 Here is the first verse; change the animal after each is completed: